Download & Other Tools

 Kidsdata.org includes the following health care measures:

-- The percentage of children ages 0-17 who have a medical home, by age, income level, and race/ethnicity (for California and U.S. only)
+- The percentage of children ages 0-17 who receive care within a medical home, by age, by income level, and by race/ethnicity**

 - The number of school-based or -linked health centers serving public schools